 C. Rate(s)

 1. The VACS payment shall be based on the approved estimated cost or eligible actual cost, whichever is less, and shall vary by the minimum fence setback and lifespan of the practice.
-The buffer payment rates shall be provided for a maximum of 15 acres.
-The VACS payment rates including the buffer payment rates are:
+The VACS payment rates are: